Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 An exprim userdata supports operations with its underlying primitive type, as well as other similar exprims.
 Numeric exprims can be added, multiplied, etc, with Lua numbers, as well as other numeric exprims.
-Stringlike exprims can be concatenated with Lua strings, as well as other stringlike exprims.
+String-like exprims can be concatenated with Lua strings, as well as other string-like exprims.
 The result of such operations is always a value of the underlying primitive.
 For example, `types.int(9) + 1` returns 10 as a Lua number.